rudrakshupadhyay04/fullStack-Assignment/README.md

    - use Postman to check all the api
    - go to  localhost:3000/helpCenter/cards with post request to create a new card.
    - go to localhost:3000/helpCenter/cards with get request to fetch all the cards.
-   -go to localhost:3000/helpCenter/cards/searchKeyword with get request to search a particular card with title.
+   - go to localhost:3000/helpCenter/cards/searchKeyword with get request to search a particular card with title.

    **note:-** Dont forgot to pass the title and description in the body.
    **note:-** Replace the searchKeyword with any title of the card or any search string